beatarudzka/recipes-box-flask-postgresql-app/README.md

-# Boilerplate for Python Flask App from Scratch
+# Boilerplate for Python Flask App from Scratch in Ubuntu 18.04

-Boilerplate how to get started using the Flask framework.
+Boilerplate how to get started using the Flask framework (to-do)
 - [x] create new virtual env and install the necessary packages and get a basic Hello World Application running in our browser.
+- [ ] add templates
 - [ ] prepare HTML for application
 - [ ] adding styling